No. 1 Flying Training School RAAF: Reactivation

-Following the disbandment of the ADFBFTS, No. 1 FTS was re-formed in January 2019 at RAAF Base East Sale to conduct basic flying training on the Pilatus PC-21.
-The school commenced its first course since reactivation on 14 January, and ten students graduated on 12 July.
-The re-formed No. 1 FTS came under the control of Air Academy, part of Air Force Training Group.
+With the disbandment of the ADFBFTS, a re-formed No. 1 FTS began conducting basic flying training on the Pilatus PC-21 at RAAF Base East Sale in 2019.
+The first course commenced on 14 January, and ten students graduated on 12 July.
+The school came under the control of Air Academy, part of Air Force Training Group.

-In December 2023, No. 1 FTS commenced 'all through' pilot training with its inaugural intermediate flying training course of nine students.
+In December 2023, No. 1 FTS commenced "all-through" pilot training with its inaugural intermediate flying training course of nine students.
 This course graduated with wings in June 2024 and signified the first time Royal Australian Air Force pilots have conducted all their flying training at No. 1 FTS since the Korean War.
-In December 2024, the first Royal Australian Navy pilot graduated from the 'all through' course at No. 1 FTS.
+In December 2024, the first Royal Australian Navy pilot graduated from the all-through course at No. 1 FTS.